I hope this email works! I am a brother

 feel lost otherwise!
 Many thanks for taking the time to read this.

-for the past few years I hope that you have not been unduly influenced by the
+I hope that you have not been unduly influenced by

-many contradictory views being expressed on the many forums and websites.
-I was
+the many contradictory views being expressed on the many forums and websites.

 There is an abundant smorgasbord of teachings to pick and choose from to satisfy